open-mmlab/mmdeploy/docs/en/get_started.md

 For more SDK C API usages, please read these [samples](https://github.com/open-mmlab/mmdeploy/tree/master/demo/csrc).

-#### C# API

-Due to limitations on space, we will not present a specific example.
-But you can find all of them [here](https://github.com/open-mmlab/mmdeploy/tree/master/demo/csharp).

 #### C++ API

 You can learn the usage of MMDeploy C++ API from [demo codes](https://github.com/open-mmlab/mmdeploy/tree/master/demo/csrc).
 We'll talk about them more in our next release.